Execution of Clayton Lockett: On lethal injections

-In a recent Florida case, experts testified that midazolam would not cause unconsciousness.
-Instead of sedating some patients, midazolam can make them violent.
 Dennis McGuire took 25 minutes to die; he gasped and snorted.
 The U.S. Supreme Court has ruled that if the first drug does not make the inmate unconscious there is an unacceptable risk of suffocation and pain from the two following drugs.
 Potassium chloride causes severe pain if used without an anesthetic.
 Pharmacology professor, Craig Stevens of Oklahoma State University asked why anesthesiology or pharmacology experts were not consulted.
 "Midazolam has no analgesic properties.
 It's a whole different drug class than sodium thiopental or barbiturates," Stevens said.
 Stevens described dying from the other two drugs without anesthetic as "horrific".
 The drug combination used is considered too painful to euthanise animals.
 "Veterinarians in at least one state are barred from using a three-drug formula which has been used on several inmates, including Clayton Lockett."

 Oklahoma Governor Mary Fallin had strongly pushed for the execution to take place despite the lack of standard drugs, initially issuing an executive order to proceed despite a stay by the Supreme Court of Oklahoma.
 Republican allies of Fallin started impeachment proceedings against the justices who tried to delay the execution; the stay was later lifted.
 Lockett's lawyers also unsuccessfully sought to force Oklahoma to reveal the source of the drugs, which the state refused.
 Oklahoma officials testified that the drugs to be used in Lockett's execution had been legally obtained and had not expired.

 Before the execution, Lockett's stepmother LaDonna Hollins was reported as saying, "I want to know what mixture of drugs are you going to use now?
 Is this instant?
 Is this going to cause horrible pain?" and "I know he's scared.
 He said he's not scared of the dying as much as the drugs administered."